gaurav137/azure-cleanroom-samples/big-data/README.md

 <br>

 The following Azure resources are created as part of initialization:
- - Storage Account for `fabrikam` and `contosso` environments to use as a backing store for clean room input and output.
+ - Storage Account for `northwind` and `woodgrove` environments to use as a backing store for clean room input and output.
- - Storage Account with public blob access enabled for `fabrikam` and `contosso` environments to store federated identity token issuer details.
+ - Storage Account with public blob access enabled for `northwind` and `woodgrove` environments to store federated identity token issuer details.
  - Storage Account with shared key access enabled for `operator` environment to use as a backing store for CCF deployments.
 </details>
 <br>